- 1 in 10 students are likely to be dyslexic

 - Average waiting times for assessments and reports are minimal

-Specialist Dyslexia Support
+Specialist Dyslexia/Dyspraxia Support

 - can be provided at every level of study